quantumscience/books/docs/02-DataWangler/congratulations.md

 # Data Wrangler's Notebook

-This practical handbooks shows basic principles of data processing and visualization.
+This practical handbook shows basic principles of data processing and visualization.

+We will learn basics of:

 - R
 - Python
-- Jupyter
+- Jupyter Notebooks
-- Anaconda

 - Orange Data Visualization

+We will use Anaconda as package manager.
+The instructions will be for Windows and Linux installations.

 ## What's next?